 If you’re lucky, your email lists will be growing consistently.
 While this is good for business, it can make it harder to monitor old addresses.

-Email Marketing Analytics – Unsubscribe Rate
+Email Campaign Analytics – Unsubscribe Rate

 How is unsubscribe rate calculated?